 The name of the object is required.
 The name should be an identification that can be used to reference the object in the Simbad database.
 We use that database for confirming object coordinates.

 The coordinates should be in sexagisimal format with each component separated by spaces.
 A plus sign is optional for positive declinations.
 Following this must be either 2000 or the epoch for the date of observation, so 2000 is preferred.
+Do NOT inlude a decimal or a decimal and a 0 after 2000, it MUST be an integer.
 Finally, the proper motion is specified as a pair of keywords with the value in milli-arcseconds per year, just as Simbad returns it.
 The target list must include a v band magnitude, which we use as a measurement of the transparency.

 19 32 21.59 +69 39 40.24 2000